MafaldaBarros/Pluto-SDR-802.11a-receiver-/README.md

    # 📡 IEEE 802.11a OFDM Receiver – Week 6

 ## Understand the OFDM Equalize Symbols module
 ### What does it do?

-- The OFDM Equalize Symbols block is the first block operating in the frequency domain after the FFT.
+-The OFDM Equalize Symbols block is the first block operating in the frequency domain after the FFT.
 It performs the following functions:

-1.- Phase offset correction using the four pilot subcarriers.
+1. Phase offset correction using the four pilot subcarriers.

-2.- Channel magnitude correction (simple equalization based on a sinc-shaped assumption).
+2.Channel magnitude correction (simple equalization based on a sinc-shaped assumption).

-3.- Removal of DC, guard, and pilot subcarriers.
+3. Removal of DC, guard, and pilot subcarriers.

-4.- Extraction of the 48 data subcarriers from the 64-point FFT output.
+4. Extraction of the 48 data subcarriers from the 64-point FFT output.

-5.- Preparation of clean frequency-domain symbols for demodulation in the OFDM Decode Signal block.
+5. Preparation of clean frequency-domain symbols for demodulation in the OFDM Decode Signal block.

 - In short, this block “cleans” the FFT output and makes the data symbols ready for decoding.